All Episodes

 Now, if you want to worry about the Democrats actually doing something, plan for your reaction to that.

-Because that they already, under Obama, they administered a student loan program.
+Because that, they already, under Obama, they administered a student loan program.

-They actually administered loans.
+They actually administer the loans.

-Now Obama took it over.
+Now, Obama took it over.

 The government essentially runs it.